samvv/bake/README.md

 }
 ```

-If you run `bake` with the above configuration your two tasks will run in parallel.
+If you run `bake` with the above configuration your two tasks will run in
+parallel.

+Bake also supports npm/yarn workspaces.
+When run from the root of the
+workspace, the program will look up all subprojects and run scripts that
+matched the given pattern from each subproject.

 ## Bugs And Issues